Navigating Calf Tears: A Researched Guide to Recovery

 DON'T:

-- Stretch the muscle vigorously (it could extend the tear, similar to stretching torn fabric) until discussed with your health care practitioner.
+- Stretch the muscle (it could extend the tear, depending on the severity)

-For further information or to consult with TOSS, please follow the link.
+For further information, contact our TOSS directors.
 We're here to steer you towards a successful recovery journey.

 From Pain to Performance,